About Rural Med Ed

 Our Strategic Objectives

-- Educate the rural workforce
+- Educate the rural health workforce

 - Establish a pipeline of rural health learners and trainees